 54% of employees between the age of 18 and 34 quit their job due to a challenging manager compared to 41% of workers over the age of 55.Source: Robert Half survey of more than 2,800 workers in the U.S.

-Work overload, stressors and responsibility are all real challenges managers face in their roles — and these unrealistic expectations can ultimately lead to burnout.
-National Boss’s Day is a time to celebrate managers and all the hard work they put into not only their role, but the organization and employees.
+Work overload, stressors and responsibility are all real challenges managers face in their roles — and these unrealistic expectations can ultimately lead to employee burnout.
+National Boss’s Day (also known as National Boss Day and Boss Appreciation Day) is a time to celebrate managers and all the hard work they put into not only their role, but also the organization and employees.
 Because when organizations show care for their managers, in return, managers can care for their employees.

 - Clarify goals and expectations: Support managers in clarifying and setting goals and expectations by providing technology to keep track of organizational goals and conversations.